MicrosoftDocs/win32/desktop-src/axe/support-iscanceled.md

 ---
 title: Support IsCanceled method
-description: Determines if there has been a request for the assessment to cancel its operation. ms.assetid: '472A845B-46A6-45C6-A52F-AB6D739B5E5E'
+description: Determines if there has been a request for the assessment to cancel its operation. ms.assetid: 472A845B-46A6-45C6-A52F-AB6D739B5E5E
+keywords:
-keywords: ["IsCanceled method Access Execution Engine", "IsCanceled method Access Execution Engine , Support interface", "Support interface Access Execution Engine , IsCanceled method"]
+- IsCanceled method Access Execution Engine
+- IsCanceled method Access Execution Engine , Support interface
+- Support interface Access Execution Engine , IsCanceled method
 topic_type:
 - apiref
 api_name: